lmc-eu/lmc-maps-js/README.md

 (() => {
     new LmcMaps({
         container: 'lmcMapId',
+        zoom: 7,
+        center: [15.520, 49.760],
         coords: [[15.524, 49.766], [15.481, 49.758]],
-        center: [15.520, 49.760],
-        zoom: 7,
-        style: 'lmc-default',
-        marker: true,
+        hasMarker: true,
         hasInteractivePois: true,
         lang: 'cs',
-        // Default tileserver require use of authToken.
-You can override default to use our "demo tileserver" for demonstration and development purposes:
+        // Tileserver running on default publicUrl require use of authToken.
+For demonstration and development purposes only, you can however override default publicUrl to use our "demo tileserver":
-        publicUrl: 'https://tileserver.lmc.cz/demo' // DO NOT use demo tileserver on production!
+        publicUrl: 'https://tileserver.lmc.cz/demo' // DO NOT USE demo tileserver on production!
 (It has low rate limit.)
-        // authToken is not needed for "demo tileserver", but requests will have low rate limit.
+        // authToken is not needed for "demo tileserver" but must be defined for production use:
         // authToken: 'YOUR_TOKEN' // DO NOT FORGET to define auth token for production use });
 })();